 Too Many TVs?
-Here’s How to Choose the Right One
+Here’s How to Pick the Right One

-Here are five key things to consider when picking the best TV for your needs.
+Here are five key factors to consider when choosing the best TV for your needs.

 Select options and limit the number of products

-Screen technology determines how a TV displays images, impacting picture quality, brightness, color accuracy, and viewing experience.
-Choosing the right type affects how well a TV performs in different lighting conditions, energy use, and suitability for activities like movies, sports, or gaming.
+Display technology determines how a TV creates images, impacting picture quality, brightness, and viewing experience.
+Choosing the right technology affects color accuracy, contrast, and suitability for different lighting conditions or usage needs.

 Popular options (you can select more than one)